HoangLa95/qualitedevs2/PSs/ps1.md

 :::{important} What do these regular expressions do?
 - We begin by using `*` to ignore all files.
 - The expression `!*.*` prevents ignoring files with an extension (in other words, files without extensions, such as executables, will be ignored).
-- The expression `!*/` prevents ignoring subfolders.
+- The expression `!*/` prevents ignoring subdirectories.
 :::

 :::{seealso} I need to ignore other types of files...